 Ingredients & Substitutions

-• Sugar – I like to use organic cane sugar, also called raw sugar, or turbinado sugar, for my scrubs because it has a great texture for exfoliating.
-You can use different types of sugar as well like regular white sugar which also works, it’s more fine in texture which can be good if you have extra sensitive skin.
+- Sugar—I like to use organic cane sugar, also called raw sugar or turbinado sugar, for my scrubs because it has a great texture for exfoliating.
+You can also use different types of sugar, like regular white sugar, which also works.
+It’s finer in texture, which can be good if you have extra sensitive skin.
 You can also use brown sugar if desired.

-• Oil – use any oil that works well with your skin type.
+- Oil – use any oil that works well with your skin type.
 I like to use coconut oil or jojoba oil.
 Coconut oil takes a couple of minutes to work into the sugar.
-But if you use an oil that is liquid at room temperature like jojoba, you can stir this scrub together in less than 1 minute!
-Some people also like to use sweet almond oil or olive oil as well.
+But if you use a liquid at room temperature like jojoba, you can stir this scrub together in less than one minute!
+Some people also like to use sweet almond oil or olive oil.
 I tend to stick to coconut and jojoba because they work best for me.

-• Essential Oils – are completely options and I often don’t use them.
-But they do smell nice and you can pick your favorite to use here.
-I tend towards the citrus oils like lemon, orange, and grapefruit, but peppermint, cinnamon, or lavender essential oil can be a really nice change too.
-Or you can use any blend you like as well.
+- Essential Oils – are entirely optional, and I often don’t use them.
+But they do smell nice, and you can pick your favorite to use here.
+I tend towards citrus oils like lemon, orange, and grapefruit, but peppermint, cinnamon, or lavender essential oil can be a really nice change, too.
+You can also use any blend you like.

 Step 1: Start by adding the sugar and oil to a large mixing bowl.
 You want to make sure you have plenty of room to mash the oil and sugar together with spilling over the edge, especially if you use coconut oil.
 I like to use a serving spoon to mash the oil into the sugar.